 Pacifica's programs are approved for the training of veterans and other eligible persons under Title 38, U.S. Code.
-To determine eligibility requirements under any of the education benefit programs, call 1-888-GIBILL1 or logon to the VA website at http://www.gibill.va.gov/.
+To determine eligibility requirements under any of the education benefit programs, call 1-888-GIBILL1 or logon to the VA website.